Unlocking Temporal Question Answering for Large Language Models with Tailor-Made Reasoning Logic: Main Experiments

 \subsection{Results on TimeQA}

 We present the experimental results for TimeQA in Table \ref{tb:timeqa}.
-Due to cost concerns and the lack of multiple-answer questions in TimeQA, we randomly select 100 samples for both single- and multiple-answer questions in ``easy'' and ``hard'' TimeQA, respectively.
-Our approach consistently surpasses all baselines.
-We notice that CoT (Q+C+A+R) performs poorly with multiple-answer questions.
+We evaluate both original context and factual context.
+And we have the following observations: \textbf{(a)} TempLogic significantly outperforms all Standard and CoT baselines across all tasks by 13.38\% and 19.59\% on average. \textbf{(b)} We observe that CoT (Q+C+A+R) performs poorly with multiple-answer questions.
 CoT (C+Q+A+R) also underperforms in ``hard'' multiple-answer questions.
-This shows that prioritizing reasoning before answering significantly enhances performance \citep{wei2023chainofthought}.
+This shows that prioritizing reasoning before answering significantly enhances performance \citep{wei2023chainofthought}. \textbf{(c)} Similar to TempQA, our framework achieves a less significant average improvement of 4.25\% compared to PAL when utilizing the factual context.
+However, when utilizing the raw context, our framework achieves a significant average improvement of 14.5\% over PAL.
+This underscores the substantial role played by knowledge-guided context distillation in driving the improvement.
+By combining retrieval-guided context extraction and tailor-made logical reasoning, TempLogic guarantees accuracy in solving temporal question-answering tasks.